-It makes a great Box alternative provided it is not planted in dense shade or waterlogged conditions.
+It makes a great Box hedge alternative, provided it is not planted in dense shade or waterlogged conditions.
 Like Box it is commonly used for small hedges but will also in time develop into a taller hedge up to 180cm if desired.
 Japanese Holly is an excellent hedging species that does not generally suffer from pests and diseases.

 We sell a range of Holly types although they are all very similar, Ilex crenata ‘Green Hedge’ has small rounded glossy dark green foliage, Ilex crenata ‘Convexa’ is a slight variation and just as good.
 Both varieties have lighter and brighter new growth that gives an attractive two tone effect.
 ‘Golden Gem’ has tiny golden foliage that is especially bright in the chilly winter months.
 With these green and gold varieties, it is possible to recreate knot gardens, parterres and other designs especially where box blight has wreaked havoc, and safe in the knowledge that the new planting is not susceptible.
 Use Japanese hollies for all of the low hedges and edgings where Box was used previously.